ropensci/roweb3/content/blog/2022-12-06-save-ggplot2-targets/index.md

 ### Cons

 * Fixed size a priori
-* Can't edit easily the object after the fact
+* Can't edit easily the object after the fact (unless using external software)

 ## Fourth (& final) solution: save ggplot2 objects but thin the plotting environment